httptim/TurtleCraft/docs/progress-report.md

 # TurtleCraft Progress Report

 ## Summary
-Successfully created a working network implementation for the distributed crafting system.
-The core networking issues have been resolved, and all three components (Jobs Computer, Main Computer, and Turtles) can now communicate reliably.
+Successfully completed Phase 1 (Core Infrastructure & Networking) and Phase 2 (ME Bridge Integration) of the distributed crafting system.
+All three components communicate reliably, and the Jobs Computer can now interact with Applied Energistics 2 ME systems.

 ## Key Discoveries